chm0dx/slaps/README.md

 # Simple Light Awesome Port Scanner (SLAPS)

-Scans TCP ports on a host and check for a valid response.
+Scans TCP ports on a host and just tells you whats open.
 Customizable threads and timeouts.

-There are many port scanners but this one purposefully tries to do bare minimum as simply as possible and without many (or any) requirements.
+There are many port scanners but this one purposefully tries to do the bare minimum as simply as possible and without many (or any) requirements.

 ## Install